-CLACKAMAS, Ore. -- The Oregon Air National Guard honored a group of Airmen with the 125th Special Tactics Squadron with a Silver Star and Bronze Star medals, during a ceremony Monday.
+CLACKAMAS, Ore. -- The Oregon Air National Guard honored a group of airmen with the 125th Special Tactics Squadron with a Silver Star and Bronze Star medals during a ceremony Monday.

 Attending were Lt.
-Gen. Eric E. Fiel, the commander of the Air Force Special Operations Command at Hurlburt Field, Fla.; Lt.
+Gen. Eric E. Fiel, the commander of the Air Force Special Operations Command at Hurlburt Field, Florida; Lt.
 Gen. Stanley E. Clarke III, the director of the Air National Guard at the Pentagon; and Maj.
 Gen. Daniel R. Hokanson, the adjutant general of Oregon.

-The Airmen recognized were Tech.
+The airmen recognized were Tech.
 Sgt.
 Doug Matthews with the Silver Star; Staff Sgt.
 Matthew Matlock with the Bronze Star Medal with Valor and second Oak Leaf Cluster; Staff Sgt.
 Christopher Jones with the Bronze Star with Valor and first Oak Leaf Cluster; and Tech.
 Sgt.
 George Thompson with the Bronze Star.

 "The 125th STS has a proud history of displaying valor and heroism in combat," said Maj.
 TJ Awada, the commander of the 125th STS.
-"The actions of Sergeants Matthews, Jones, Matlock, and Thompson are in keeping with the highest traditions of this squadron and the Oregon National Guard.
+"The actions of Sergeants Matthews, Jones, Matlock and Thompson are in keeping with the highest traditions of this squadron and the Oregon National Guard.

 On Nov.
 27, 2012, the vehicle Matthews was riding in struck an improvised explosive device, triggering a coordinated ambush near Jalrez, Wardak Province in Afghanistan.
-Despite being ejected from the vehicle and sustaining head injuries and multiple lacerations, he immediately came to his feet and faced small-arms fire from 12 different enemy fighting positions, some as close as 30 meters.
+Despite being ejected from the vehicle and sustaining head injuries and multiple lacerations, he immediately came to his feet and faced small-arms fire from 12 enemy fighting positions, some as close as 30 meters.

 Although seriously wounded, Matthews returned fire and made his way back to the overturned vehicle to aid his wounded teammates.
 He located his team leader, who was ejected from the vehicle and seriously wounded, and moved him to safety while continuing to exchange fire with the enemy.
 As his special forces teammates regrouped, Matthews coordinated close air support and medical evacuation for the wounded.
 Despite being exposed to enemy fire, he continued to direct close air support, which eventually repelled the enemy.

 "His heroism under fire while directing close air support allowed friendly forces to recover all personnel with no loss of life and maneuver out of the ambush's kill zone.
-Sergeant Matthews' actions undoubtedly saved the lives of his wounded teammates and an Afghan interpreter," the award citation reads.
+Sgt.
+Matthews' actions undoubtedly saved the lives of his wounded teammates and an Afghan interpreter," the award citation reads.

 On Oct.
 6, 2012, Matlock's team began receiving intense enemy fire while conducting a patrol in Arabon Valley, Wardak Province, Afghanistan.
 Matlock dove into a nearby irrigation ditch and returned fire while coordinating air support to suppress the enemy fire pinning down his team.
 He crawled to a vantage point where he determined that two Special Forces and two Afghan partner force soldiers were wounded severely.

 Between Jan.
 15 and April 15, 2011, Thompson served as a joint terminal attack controller attached to an Army Special Forces team, conducting more than 35 combat patrols in the rugged terrain of Kandahar Province, Afghanistan.
-During one mission, insurgents ambushed his team with machine gun and small arms fire.
+During one mission, insurgents ambushed his team with machine-gun and small-arms fire.
 Thompson returned fire, enabling the team to reach cover.